Ivosaja/Ivosaja/README.md

 - 🌱 Learning and specializing in Spring Boot
 - 🌟 Main languages: Python, Java
 - 🚩 Interested in operating systems based on GNU/Linux (Arch, Ubuntu, etc)
+- 🙋‍♂️ Reach out to me at: ivoliobel@gmail.com

 </div>